percona/pmm/docs/alert/alert_rules.md

 - Built-in templates, available out-of-the-box with PMM.
 - Templates downloaded from Percona Platform.
 - Custom templates created or uploaded on the **Alerting page > Alert Templates** tab.
 You can also store your custom template files in your ``/srv/alerting/templates`` directory and PMM will load them during startup.

+## Accessing alert templates

+To check the alert templates for your PMM instance, go to PMM > **Alerting > Alert Rule Templates** tab.

+To check the full list of available PMM templates, see the [List of available alert templates topic](../alert/templates_list.md)

 ### Create alert rules from alert rule templates